 The report focuses its findings on eight key aspects of health care: access, patient safety, promoting health, managing long-term conditions, clinical effectiveness, patient experience, equity, and efficiency.
 It addresses these against a backdrop of three significant areas of change: major reforms to the NHS, the drive to achieve £20 billion of productivity savings by 2015 (the Nicholson challenge), and reduced spending on social services.

-- Watch Anna Dixon's audio slideshow on health policy under the coalition government
+Anna Dixon on health policy under the coalition government